-The Business Archives Council of Scotland does not hold the records of business or industry but is happy to provide advice to researchers on potential sources of information that will help their research.
+The Business Archives Council of Scotland is not a repository and does not hold records of business or industry.
+We are happy to provide advice to researchers on potential sources of information that will help their research.

 Owners right to control access to material